-SUMMARY OF STAFF RECOMMENDATION: Staff recommends approval of the proposed project with seven special conditions regarding construction responsibilities and debris/excavated material removal, geologic and engineering recommendations, sign restriction, offer to dedicate lateral access, assumption of risk, shoreline protection, and drainage and polluted runoff.
-The proposed project includes the construction of a 3,494 square foot, 28 foot high, two story single family residence with attached two car garage, decks, alternative septic system, protective bulkhead with return walls, and 87 cubic yards of fill grading.
-In addition, the project also includes an offer to dedicate a lateral public access easement over the southern beachfront portion of the lot, as measured from the dripline of the proposed deck to the mean high tide line.
+SUMMARY OF STAFF RECOMMENDATION: Staff recommends approval of the proposed project with seven special conditions regarding 1) construction responsibilities and debris/excavated material removal, 2) geologic and engineering recommendations, 3) sign restriction, 4) offer to dedicate lateral access, 5) assumption of risk, 6) shoreline protection, and 7) drainage and polluted runoff.
+The proposed project includes the demolition of a single family residence and construction of a 3,810 square foot, 28 foot high, two story with mezzanine single family residence, with an attached two car garage, decks, alternative septic system, protective bulkhead with return walls, and 1000 cubic yards of grading (500 cu. yds. cut/500 cu. yds. fill) In addition, the project also includes an offer to dedicate a lateral public access easement over the southern beachfront portion of the lot, as measured from the dripline of the proposed deck to the mean high tide line.

-The project site is a vacant, 7,050 square foot beachfront lot located at 24616 Malibu Road in the Puerco Beach area of the City of Malibu in Los Angeles County.
-Although the proposed development will be located landward of the mean high tide line, the maximum wave uprush limit extends two feet seaward of the Malibu Road right-of-way line.
-The proposed residence will be supported with a cast-in-place friction pile and grade beam foundation system bearing into competent bedrock.
+The project site is a vacant, 6,320 square foot beachfront lot located at 24832 Malibu Road in the Puerco Beach area of the City of Malibu.
+Although the proposed development will be located landward of the mean high tide line, the maximum wave uprush limit extends fifteen feet landward of the Malibu Road right-of-way line.
+The proposed residence will be supported with a cast-in-place friction pile and grade beam foundation system drilled into competent bedrock.
 However, since the entire project site is subject to wave uprush, it is not possible to construct any type of septic system that would not be subject to periodic wave action without the construction of some form of shoreline protection.
-Therefore, although the septic system and leachfield will be located as far landward as possible on the subject site, the proposed bulkhead and return walls are still necessary to protect the septic system and leachfield from wave uprush and erosion.
+Therefore, although the septic system will be located as far landward as possible on the subject site, the proposed bulkhead and return walls are necessary to protect the septic system from wave uprush and erosion.

-If the septic system approved under this permit were replaced or abandoned, however, then the bulkhead approved under this permit might no longer be necessary and the adverse impacts of the shoreline protective device on public access could be eliminated through its removal or by locating the shoreline protective device further landward.
-Thus, Special Condition Six (6) requires the applicant to record a deed restriction which provides that a new coastal development permit for the shoreline protective device authorized this permit shall be required if the proposed septic system is replaced or abandoned for any reason (including the installation of a new sewer system along Malibu Road) and that if a new coastal development permit for the shoreline protective device is not obtained in the event of replacement or abandonment of the septic system, then the shoreline protective device authorized by this permit shall be removed.
+If the septic system approved under this permit were replaced or abandoned, however. then the bulkhead approved under this permit might no longer be necessary and the adverse impacts of the shoreline protective device on shoreline processes and public access could be eliminated through its removal or by locating the shoreline protective device further landward.
+Thus, Special Condition Six (6) requires the applicant to record a deed restriction which provides that a new coastal development permit for the shoreline protective device authorized by this permit shall be required if the proposed septic system is replaced or abandoned for any reason (including the installation of a new sewer system along Malibu Road) and that if a new coastal development permit for the shoreline protective device is not obtained in the event of replacement or abandonment of the septic system, then the shoreline protective device authorized by this permit shall be removed.
 Additionally, any future improvements to the proposed seawall that might result in the seaward extension of the shoreline protection device would result in increased adverse effects to shoreline sand supply and public access.
 As a result, Special Condition Five (5) prohibits any future repair or maintenance, enhancement, reinforcement, or any other activity affecting the shoreline protective device approved pursuant to this permit, if such activity extends the seaward footprint of the subject shoreline protective device.